-A person’s sexuality, or sexual orientation, determines whom they do, or do not, feel attraction toward.
+A person’s sexuality, or sexual orientation, determines whom they do or do not feel attraction toward.
 This attraction is typically sexual or romantic.

 Romantic attraction can describe a person’s expression of love within a relationship.
-This relationship does not have to be sexual, and a person does not have to experience both romantic and sexual attraction in order to have a sexuality.
+This relationship does not have to be sexual, and a person does not have to experience both romantic and sexual attraction to have a sexuality.